6 key metrics every dividend investor must track

 The main components that go into an annualised return are:

-The way they come together is represented by the table from Sharesight below.
-By breaking the annualised return down into these components, it gives investors a clear view of which factors are contributing the most to their return, allowing investors to make more informed decisions about their portfolio.
+You can see how they come together in the screenshot below.
+By breaking down the annualised return into these components, it gives you a clear view of which factors are contributing the most to their return, allowing you to make more informed decisions about your portfolio.

 Track the impact of dividends on your investment performance